 Today, much fancier buildings exist in the area.
 The cost for a unit in this building is relatively low ($125,000 to $175,000) but the property management fees do concern me a little, as the fees are about the same as the higher end buildings up the road.
 We love the funkiness and casual atmosphere of it though, and the friendliness of the staff and people who live here.

 As you walk with me in the video, notice the bar on the right.
 Many a night in high season the bartenders are behind it and at your service.
 The homeowners have frequent birthday parties and celebrations in this space.
 Many have known each other for years.

 Remember how you used to play a band's album non-stop in your apartment before going to a concert?

 The residents and management remember that here too.
-When I walked through the lobby on the eve of the A Doors Tribute Band’s performance at the Angela Paralta Theater in El Centro, Mazatlán’s historic zone, Jim Morrison’s “Love Me Two Times,” was playing in the lobby, a nice touch that creates the sense of community they have in this particular building.
+When I walked through the lobby on the eve of a tribute band’s performance of The Doors at the Angela Paralta Theater in Mazatlán, Jim Morrison’s “Love Me Two Times,” was playing in the lobby, a nice touch representative of the sense of community they have in this particular building.